elliotec/greenery/file.txt

-You have an unusual understanding of the problems of human relationships.
+You will have long and healthy life.